neokya/neokya.github.com/_posts/2013-04-15-get-dynamic-upload-path-in-django.md

 <script src="https://gist.github.com/neokya/5370749.js"></script>

-This doesn't only gives dynamic url, it slugifies (which is useful in url), and preserves the extension while doing so.
+This doesn't only give dynamic url, it slugifies (which is useful in url), and preserves the extension while doing so.

 To quote django docs for `slugify()`